nuri147/Profile/README.md

 <div align="center">
 	<img alt="Coding" width="1000" src="PROFILE.gif">
   <h3>Hai👋, I'm Nuri Hidayatuloh</h3>
   <p>I am a student who has an interest and talent in studying programming languages ​​and never feels satisfied with learning.
-I am currently an active member of <a href="https://www.instagram.com/wargalabtif_/?hl=id">Wargalab in the Department of Informatics Engineering</a> Apart from that, I am also interested in becoming a Front End Developer and Data Analyst</p>
+I am currently an active member of <a href="https://www.instagram.com/wargalabtif_/?hl=id">Wargalab in the Department of Informatics Engineering</a> Apart from that, I am also interested in becoming a Front End Developer and Data Analyst.
+I currently studying Data Engineer and Machine Learning too</p>
 </div>

 <hr>